Welcome to the Philosophy Department at McKendree University!

 Students must complete at least 32 philosophy credit hours.
 In addition, students must complete a minimum of 6 semester hours of a single foreign language.

 A minor in philosophy is also offered.

-Philosophy, in tandem with a major in a narrower professional field, will serve you well as career advancement comes to require flexibility of mind, and insight into the essentials of a situation, as well as technical skills.
-A major in philosophy serves as a most appropriate pathway to law school, divinity school and various graduate programs in management and administration, as well as the graduate study of philosophy itself.
+Philosophy, in tandem with a major in another field, will serve you well as career advancement comes to require finely-honed critical thinking and analytical skills.
+A major in philosophy serves as perhaps the best path to law school; philosophy also is excellent preparation for numerous graduate programs in management and administration, as well as the graduate study of philosophy itself.